-As a nonprofit cooperative, after Central Electric deducts costs and upkeep for yearly operations, the net profit is reinvested into the company to provide cash flow, collateral to show stability and to obtain loans.
+As a member-owned cooperative, Central Electric Cooperative does not earn profits like most other businesses.
+After Central Electric deducts costs and upkeep for yearly operations, the net profit is reinvested into the company to provide cash flow, collateral to show stability and to obtain loans.
 Any net profit over those costs is allocated back to our members in the form of capital credits.

 Every member of Central Electric has shares in capital credits.
 The more electricity you buy and the longer you use the service, the more monetary equity (allocations) you accumulate.
 Allocations are the total sum of annual equity accrued by the member during their prior year of service.

 As either a current member or a former member of Central Electric Cooperative, you are entitled to receive a dividend.
-Refunds will be issued to the member whose name the account is in.
+Refunds will be issued to the member whose name is on the account.

 Central Electric needs to maintain adequate cash flow and collateral to show stability to obtain loans.
 If the business showed no margin/profit, Central Electric would be unstable and unable to build, improve or maintain its electric system.